OOPSpam/blog/_posts/2019-07-25-how-to-add-spamfilter-to-a-contact-form.md

 7. Forward contact form information to your email or ignore based on the spam score.
 8. Done! 💪🏼

-We are going to use Node.js for our backend but you can use any programming language you feel comfortable with.
+We are going to use [Node.js](https://nodejs.org/) with Nodemailer module (to send emails) for our backend but you can use any programming language you feel comfortable with.

 **Important**: Make sure you get user's IP in the server-side.
 Don't assign the API to a form field since a user (or bot) may alter IP address.